smetj/wishbone/README.rst

 The WishBone Python library offers a framework to write asynchronous event pipeline servers with minimal effort.
 In this context, event pipelines are best described as a collection of concurrently running modules which consume, process and produce events.
-Wishbone module queues are connected to one another forming a pipeline through which these events travel.
-Wishbone servers can be configured and controlled from from command line using bootstrap files.
-Bootstrap files allow to cherry-pick Wishbone modules and to define how events travel through them.
-Multiple identical Wishbone instances can run as separate processes offering parallel execution.
+Wishbone module are connected to one another using queues forming a pipeline through which these events travel.

 Installing
 ----------